FAQs

 Here’s a simple routine:

-• BRUSHING: Daily for long-haired pups, 2-3X a week for short haired.
+BRUSHING: Daily for long-haired pups, 2-3X a week for short haired.
 Keeps mats away and helps spread oils.
+For Bathing and Brushing tips click here.

 Even a little bit each week adds up to a big difference!
 Make it part of your daily routine and your pup will start to remind you when its time for their SPAW treatments at home.